bahmutov/cypress-examples/docs/index.md

 - checking [element overflow](./recipes/overflow.md)
 - confirm [each element text](./recipes/each-text.md) starts with the given string
 - find all table cells that start with "CA" and parse and [sum prices](./recipes/sum-prices.md).
+- [remove digits and whitespace](./recipes/remove-numbers.md) from each element's text

 ### Working with the window object